JX-Master/LunaSDK-Docs/docs/manual/rhi/pipeline_configuration.md

 The sample count number must be equal for `TextureDesc`, `GraphicsPipelineStateDesc` and `RenderPassDesc` used in one MSAA draw.

 #### Coverage mask
- For every pixel in every primitive pixel list, the render pipeline generates a **coverage mask** that records the coverage result of every sub-pixel of that pixel.
-Every sub-pixel in one pixel takes one bit of the coverage mask, and that bit will be set to `1` if the sub-pixel passes coverage test and depth stencil test, and `0` otherwise.
-If **alpha to coverage** is enabled, the render pipeline will generate another coverage mask based on the alpha value of the first shader output color.
-The coverage mask generation algorithm is platform-specific, but should unset all bit if alpha is 0.0, set all bits if alpha is 1.0, and set a number of bits proportionally to the value of the floating-point input.
-That coverage mask will be bitwise-AND combined with the original coverage mask to compute the final coverage mask.
-The final coverage mask is used in color blending to determine which sub-pixels should be written back to the color and depth stencil buffer.
+For every pixel in every primitive pixel list, the render pipeline generates a **coverage mask** thatrecords the coverage result of every sub-pixel of that pixel.
+Every sub-pixel in one pixel takes one bitof the coverage mask, and that bit will be set to `1` if the sub-pixel passes coverage test and depthstencil test, and `0` otherwise.
+If **alpha to coverage** is enabled, the render pipeline will generateanother coverage mask based on the alpha value of the first shader output color.
+The coverage maskgeneration algorithm is platform-specific, but should unset all bit if alpha is 0.0, set all bits ifalpha is 1.0, and set a number of bits proportionally to the value of the floating-point input.
+Thatcoverage mask will be bitwise-AND combined with the original coverage mask to compute the final coveragemask.
+The final coverage mask is used in color blending to determine which sub-pixels should be writtenback to the color and depth stencil buffer.

 ## Compute pipeline
- Compute pipelines are used to perform arbitrary compute tasks, which is somethings referred as general-purpose GPU (GPGPU) programming.
-The compute pipeline only includes one stage: the compute shader stage, which runs user-defined compute tasks.
-Compute pipelines configurations are done by filling `ComputePipelineStateDesc` descriptor, then call `IDevice::new_compute_pipeline_state(desc)` with the descriptor to create a compute pipeline state object.
-When recording compute commands, call `ICommandBuffer::set_compute_pipeline_state(pso)` to bind the pipeline state object to the pipeline, then all configurations in the pipeline state object will apply to succeeding dispatch commands until another PSO is bind, or until the render pass is ended.
+Compute pipelines are used to perform arbitrary compute tasks, which is somethings referred asgeneral-purpose GPU (GPGPU) programming.
+The compute pipeline only includes one stage: the computeshader stage, which runs user-defined compute tasks.
+Compute pipelines configurations are done byfilling `ComputePipelineStateDesc` descriptor, then call `IDevice::new_compute_pipeline_state(desc)`with the descriptor to create a compute pipeline state object.
+When recording compute commands, call`ICommandBuffer::set_compute_pipeline_state(pso)` to bind the pipeline state object to the pipeline,then all configurations in the pipeline state object will apply to succeeding dispatch commands untilanother PSO is bind, or until the render pass is ended.

 ## Shaders
 Shaders are user-defined functions that can be invoked by GPU to perform certain tasks.
-In LunaSDK, we have the following shaders:
+In LunaSDK, wehave the following shaders:

 * Vertex shader, set by `GraphicsPipelineStateDesc::vs`.
 * Pixel shader, set by `GraphicsPipelineStateDesc::ps`.
 * Compute shader, set by `ComputePipelineStateDesc::cs`.

- All shaders are specified by providing shader binary data to the pipeline state descriptor when creating the pipeline state.
+All shaders are specified by providing shader binary data to the pipeline state descriptor when creatingthe pipeline state.
 The shader binary data has different formats in different backends:

- * Direct3D 12 accepts DXBC (produced by `D3DCompile` or `fxc`) or DXIL (produced by `dxc`) shader binary code.
+* Direct3D 12 accepts DXBC (produced by `D3DCompile` or `fxc`) or DXIL (produced by `dxc`) shader binarycode.
 * Vulkan accepts SPIR-V shader binary code produced by `glslc` or `dxc`.
 * Metal is a little bit complicated.
-Since some settings (like the entry point of the shader) are not recorded in the shader code, but in application side, we need to append additional parameters to the shader data.
+Since some settings (like the entry point of the shader) are notrecorded in the shader code, but in application side, we need to append additional parameters to theshader data.
 Metal accepts a JSON string that indicates one object with the following properties:
     * `source`(String): The MSL shader source code.
     * `entry_point`(String): The name of the entry point function of the shader.
     * `numthreads`(Array of integer): For compute shaders, specify the number of threads per thread group.

     Currently, Metal shaders are compiled during the pipeline object creation process.